Advice - General / Late and problem payments

 - negotiate and agree payment terms before agreeing to the work;

-- get confirmation that the client is satisfied with the work;
+- try to get confirmation in writing that the client is satisfied with the work;

 - always invoice on time;